 These are anthropological remains that will soon be part of the lake’s geology; they are our future trace fossils.

 But down amongst those otherwise mundane human remains were the stones.

-[Image: The “junk pile” of old cars and boat skeletons; view larger].
+[Image: The “junk pile” of old cars and boat skeletons; via Mark Holley].

-While there is obviously some doubt as to whether or not that really is a mastodon carved on a rock – let alone if it really was human activity that arranged some of the rocks into a Stonehenge-like circle – it’s worth pointing out that Michigan does already have petroglyph sites and even standing stones.
+While there is obviously some doubt as to whether or not that really is a mastodon carved on a rock – let alone if it really was human activity that arranged these rocks into a circle – it’s worth pointing out that Michigan does already have petroglyph sites and even standing stones.

 A representative of the University of Michigan Museum of Paleontology has even commented that, although he’s skeptical, he’s interested in learning more, hoping to see better photographs of the so-called “glyph stone.”